EdddieN/machinon/documentation/machinon_install_guide.md

 sudo nano /etc/modules
 ```

- Add a new line with  `rtc-mcp7941x`
+Add a new line with  `rtc-mcp7941x` then save and exit.

 ### Setting hardware clock